 🤔Are you a regular reader of our blogs?
-If so, you may have come across a lot of content related to MFA & Azure AD Conditional Access policies.
+If so, you may have come across a lot of content related to MFA & Conditional Access policies.
 Why did we bring on most like this?
-Well, the reason is MFA is one easy step toward getting into the absolute security zone.
+Well, the reason is that MFA is one easy step toward getting into the absolute security zone.
 And as a cherry on top of this, MFA & CA policies come under the Business suite itself!

 Here are some MFA and Conditional Access policy blogs that you might find helpful.